iProov/ios/WaterlooBank/Pods/iProov/README.md

 	Configure options relating to the user interface
 */

 options.ui.locale = Locale(identifier: "en") // Overrides the device locale setting for the iProov SDK.
 Must be a 2-letter ISO 639-1 code: http://www.loc.gov/standards/iso639-2/php/code_list.php
 options.ui.filter = .shaded // Adjust the filter used for the face preview.
-Can be .classic (as in pre-v7), .shaded (additional detail, the default in v7) or .vibrant (full colour).
+Can be .classic (as in pre-v7), .shaded (additional detail, the default in v7) or .vibrant (full color).

 // Adjust various colors for the camera preview: options.ui.lineColor = .white